Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group

-It is well known that an oriented manifold $M$ (with dimension $n$) admits spin structures if and only if its second Stiefel-Whitney class $[w^2]\in H^2(M,\mathbb Z_2)$ vanishes.
-In the construction of lattice models (on triangulation of $M$), we find it is more convenient to use the $(n-2)$-th Stiefel-Whitney homology class $[w_{n-2}]$ which is the Poincar\'e dual of $[w^2]$.
+It is well known that an oriented manifold $M$ (with dimension $n$) admits spin structures if and only if its second Stiefel--Whitney class $[w^2]\in H^2(M,\mathbb Z_2)$ vanishes.
+In the construction of the lattice models upon triangulation of $M$, we found it more convenient to use the $(n-2)$-th Stiefel--Whitney homology class $[w_{n-2}]$, which is the Poincar\'e dual of $[w^2]$.

-In this subsection, we only consider the 2D case.
-For a spatial manifold $M$ ($n=2$) with triangulation $\cT$, the Stiefel-Whitney homology class $[w_0]$ has a representative which is the summation of all vertices $v$ with some (mod 2) coefficients as follows \cite{Goldstein1976} \footnote{Note that the barycentric subdivision triangulation illustrated in \Ref{Gaiotto2016} is a special case of this general construction of Stiefel-Whitney homology class \cite{Goldstein1976}.}:
+In this subsection, we consider only the 2D case.
+For a spatial manifold $M$ ($n=2$) with triangulation $\cT$, the Stiefel--Whitney homology class $[w_0]$ has a representative that is the summation of all vertices $v$ with some (mod 2) coefficients as follows \cite{Goldstein1976} \footnote{Note that the barycentric subdivision triangulation illustrated in \Ref{Gaiotto2016} is a special case of this general construction of the Stiefel--Whitney homology class \cite{Goldstein1976}.}